 Session Descriptions Academic Standards Common Core ELA Common Core Math Session One: All Kinds of Families The students discover how families are alike and different and how they can work together to create a strong economy for the neighborhood.
-Objectives: The students will be able to: Begin to understand the similarities and differences between families Recognize the importance of businesses in neighborhoods Social Studies E1.1.4 Explore the different resources that families use to access what they want and need.
-E3.1.1 Examine the difference between public and private providers of goods and services.
-E3.1.2 Explain the purpose for public and private providers of goods and services.
-Reading Literature RI.1.1 RI.1.3-4 RI.1.7,9,10 Foundations RF.1.1-4 Writing W.1.2,5,8 Speaking & Listening SL.1.1-2 SL.1.4-5 Language L.1.1-2 L.1.4 Mathematical Practices 8 Session Two: Money for Needs and Wants Students become aware that all families need food, clothing, and shelter to live and must earn money to pay for these needs.
-Objectives: The students will be able to: Describe the difference between needs and wants Explain that families must earn money for the things they need and want Social Studies E1.1.2 Explain how and why families make choices between wants and needs.
-E1.1.3 Evaluate the outcomes of choices.
-E1.1.4 Explore the different resources that families use to access what they want and need.
-Financial Literacy 1.FD.1.
-State the consequences of spending decisions.
-1.FD.2.
-Differentiate between needs and wants.
-Reading for Information RI.1.1 RI.1.3-4 RI.1.6-7 RI.1.10 Foundations RF.1.1-4 Speaking & Listening SL.1.1-2 SL.1.4 Language L.1.1 L.1.4 Measurement and Data 1.MD.C.4 Mathematical Practices 1-2 4-5 7-8
+Objectives: Students will: Begin to understand the similarities and differences between families Recognize the importance of businesses in neighborhoods Social Studies CI.1.1 Examine how individuals play different roles and exercise good citizenship.
+CI.1.1 Examine how individuals play different roles and exercise good citizenship.
+Social Emotional Learning 3B.
+Develop an awareness of and respect for individual differences, including cultural diversity.
+Reading Literature RI.1.1 RI.1.3-4 RI.1.7,9,10 Reading Foundations RF.1.1-4 Writing W.1.2,5,8 Speaking & Listening SL.1.1-2 SL.1.4-5 Language L.1.1-2 L.1.4 Mathematical Practices 8 Session Two: Money for Needs and Wants Students become aware that all families need food, clothing, and shelter to live and must earn money to pay for these needs.
+Objectives: Students will: Describe the difference between needs and wants Explain that families must earn money for the things they need and want Social Studies E.1.1 Differentiate between needs and wants of individuals at home and school.
+E.1.3 Analyze the role of money within a home.
+Social Emotional Learning 2A.
+Develop skills necessary to control impulses and appropriately manage thoughts, stress, emotions, and behaviors in school, home, and community life.
+Reading for Information RI.1.1 RI.1.3-4 RI.1.6-7 RI.1.10 Reading Foundations RF.1.1-4 Speaking & Listening SL.1.1-2 SL.1.4 Language L.1.1 L.1.4 Measurement and Data 1.MD.C.4 Mathematical Practices 1-2 4-5 7-8 Session Three: Businesses All Around the Neighborhood Students learn how the needs and wants of people in a neighborhood create an opportunity for entrepreneurs to start businesses.
+Objectives: Students will: Define entrepreneur, goods, and services Interpret map symbols Identify the goods or services businesses provide Social Studies G.1.3 Recognize maps, graphs, and other representations of the earth.
+E.1.2 Evaluate how families use goods and services.
+G.1.3 Recognize maps, graphs, and other representations of the earth.
+Reading Foundations RF.1.1-4 Reading for Information RI.1.1 RI.1.3-4 RI.1.6-7 RI.1.10 Writing W.1.2,5,8 Speaking & Listening SL.1.1-2 SL.1.4 Measurement and Data 1.MD.C.4 Mathematical Practices 1-2 5-8